• All Recipes

 • Avoid Overcrowding: Space taquitos evenly in the air fryer or on the baking sheet for even crispiness.

-How to store Vegan Taquitos
+How to Make Vegan Taquitos

 • Refrigerate: Place leftover vegan taquitos in an airtight container for up to 3 days.